GoogleCloudPlatform/enterprise-knowledge-solution/README.md

     - Service Account Admin
     - Service Usage Admin

+1. Create, train and deploy a custom document classifier

+   To classify documents, you must [create a custom document classifier in the Google Cloud console](https://cloud.google.com/document-ai/docs/custom-classifier).

+   - You can use the [test documents and forms](sample-deployments/composer-orchestrated-process/documents-for-testing/forms-to-train-docai) to train and evaluate the classifier in your GCP environment.

+   - We have created an annotated dataset to expedite the training process.
+Please contact your Google account representative to get access to the annotated dataset.

+   - The output labels of the classifier **MUST** match the configured labels in the composer DAG configuration `doc-ai-processors`.
+Out of the box, the solution supports `form` and `invoice` labels.
+Any other label would cause the flow to treat the document as a generic document and will process it without extracting structured data from the document.

+   - After training the custom classifier, set the classifier ID to composer as a default argument.
+Add the following variable to your Terraform variables file and run `terraform apply` again.
+    ```bash
+    custom_classifier_id = projects/<CLASSIFIER_PROJECT>/locations/<CLASSIFIER_LOCATION>/processors/<CLASSIFIER_ID>
+    ```

-1. To deploy this repository using an online terminal with software and authentication preconfigured, use [Cloud Shell](https://shell.cloud.google.com/?show=ide%2Cterminal).
+1. To deploy the solution from this repository using an online terminal with software and authentication preconfigured, use [Cloud Shell](https://shell.cloud.google.com/?show=ide%2Cterminal).

-    Alternatively, to deploy this repository using a local terminal:
+    Alternatively, to deploy this repository using a local terminal on MacBook:

     1. [install](https://cloud.google.com/sdk/docs/install) and [initialize](https://cloud.google.com/sdk/docs/initializing) the gcloud CLI
     1. [install Terraform](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/install-cli)